Q: When does the funding year begin and end?A:

 Although the majority of applications are deemed eligible, because of the limited amount of funding available, not all nurses who apply will be approved for funding.
 For this reason, submitting an application does not guarantee approval.
 Applicants who received full funding for previous applications will be considered with lesser priority.
 Applications that cannot be funded immediately will be considered at a later time, should additional funding become available.

-Q: How do I get an application?A:
+Q: How do I get an application form?A:

 Application forms are available on the RPNAO website.